dancheung555/GARCH-LSTM-forecasting/README.md

 ^This is _just a rough idea_ of an LSTM cell, it is slightly more complicated than this, I suggest searching up the mathematics and workings behind the LSTM cell to fully understand.
 But to just get a rough idea, an LSTM can hold both short and long-term data by incorporating a memory unit in the cell so it can spit out the short-term data quickly while still retaining the long-term information.
 At the same time, both of these data are processed to determine how much of the long-term and short-term data should be kept/forgotten through weight and are corrected after each training/testing epoch through back-propagation.

 ## Data used:
-I will download the CBOE Volatility Index (VIX) Historical data and the S&P 500 Data from online
+I will download the VIX Index and S&P 500 Index data from the yfinance package in Python.

 **CBOE Volatility Index (VIX)**: This index determines the market volatility on the S&P 500 index.
 In other words, it determines how much the S&P 500 will fluctuate in the next 30 days.